---Advertisement---

 Roles and Responsibilities

-Upon completion of training, SCO officers are commissioned with the same rules for substantive promotion and acting promotion as those applied to regular officers.
+After the completion of training, SCO officers are commissioned with the same rules for substantive promotion and acting promotion as those applied to regular officers.
 This ensures that their progression within the Army is on par with officers who entered through other commissioning streams.

 Career Progression and Retirement